-Adding and removing storage disks on a cloud server at your UpCloud Control Panel is easy, but the changes also require actions on the operating system level.
-Whether you are looking to increase data storage or working on other operations that depend on making changes to the disk configurations, this guide lists the steps to perform on Linux or Windows hosts.
+Adding and removing storage disks on a cloud server at your UpCloud control panel is easy, but the changes also require actions on the operating system level.
+Whether you are looking to increase data storage or make other changes to the disk configurations, this guide will help you to perform the required operations on Linux and Windows hosts.

 Adding a new disk

-Check the names of the storage disks currently attached using the following command.
+Connect to your server, for example, using SSH.
+Check the names of the storage disks currently attached with the following command.

 sudo fdisk /dev/<disk>

-First, start a new partition wizard with n.
+First, start a new partition configuration with n.
 Use default values by just pressing enter on each of the options, or type in the required parameter if no default value is given.

 > n # Primary p, partition 1, start sector 2048, end sector at disk end.